 Couples’ Retreats are a terrific way to build, mend, and strengthen relationships at any stage of life- young or old.
-In fact, they are known not only to benefit relationships, but also the personal lives of the people involved in them.
-The spiritual growth that takes place as a result of these incredible, meticulously-planned events is undeniable.
+In fact, they are known not only to benefit relationships, but also the personal lives of the individuals involved in them.
+The spiritual growth that takes place as a result of these incredible, meticulously-planned Christian couple’s events is undeniable.

 They raise up faithful individuals.